A 17-year-old daredevil could be China’s next Olympic star

 “Some people retire with 10 gold medals and then, they’re 30 years old and don’t know what to do,” she said.
 “But I want to be able to have those medals and to be able to feel like I’ve changed someone’s life or changed the sport or introduced the sport to a country where it wasn’t before.”

 It’s audacious talk for a teenager who has been doing this at the highest level for just a bit more than two years, and who was making her X Games debut this year.
-She also won bronze in big air on Friday night, and on Saturday was set to compete in her third event — slopestyle skiing.
+She also won bronze in big air on Friday night and will leave Aspen as the first woman to earn three X Games medals as a rookie.

 But for most of her 17 years, Gu has been thinking big — and succeeding at almost everything she’s tried.